-Can Politics Thrive in Your Workplace This Election Season?
+Can Discussions of Politics Thrive in Your Workplace?

 October 31, 2024

-With the 2024 general election right around the corner and employees returning to in-person work after being remote, employers can be sure to anticipate political discourse in the workplace.
+With the 2024 general election right behind us and many employees returning to in-person work after being remote, employers can be sure to anticipate political discourse in the workplace.
 Political speech covers a broad spectrum of activity, from wearing a political pin to participating in public demonstrations.
 Employers are met with a legal and practical dilemma when regulating employee speech to ensure productivity and respect are still maintained.
 Below is a discussion of the legal implication’s employers should consider before limiting speech or taking action against an employee who has engaged in political activity outside of the workplace.

 First Amendment